Fury7425/pawdio-lab/README.md

 ## Current Limitations

-- `Browse` buttons for output folder are currently UI placeholders.
 - Sweep/experimental export buttons shown in UI are currently disabled placeholders.
 - Experimental tests are functional but still under an `Experimental` page toggle.